shmuhammadd/NaijaSenti/README.md

 ## The problem

 Sentiment analysis (SA) is a field of research in Natural Language Processing (NLP) that deals with the identification and classification of people’s opinions, sentiments and emotion  in a piece of text.
 There are many language resources in the research community for SA.
 However, most of them are for English, Chinese, and European languages.
-To the best of our knowledge, no any existing publicly available sentiment coprus in these languages.
+To the best of our knowledge, no any existing publicly available sentiment corpus in Igbo, Hausa, and Yoruba.

-## Language Resource Developed
+## Language Resources Developed

-We take the first step to break this digital divide by creating an open-source sentiment corpus in Igbo, Hausa,and Yoruba suppiorted by [Lacuna Fund](https://lacunafund.org).
+We take the first step to break this digital divide by creating an open-source sentiment corpus in three major Nigerian languages: Igbo, Hausa,and Yoruba supported by [Lacuna Fund](https://lacunafund.org).
 We are developing the following resources:

  * The first [large Scale Twitter Corpus](https://github.com/hausanlp/sentiNaija/tree/main/TwitterGeneralCorpus) for Igbo, Hausa and Yoruba.
 This corpus can be use for any other Natural Language Processing downstream tasks. **Status**: ![100%](https://progress-bar.dev/80)